jamesgary/gcj_helper/README.md

 ## Usage

 Here's an example of solving a challenge to sum all numbers.
-The input might look like this (the first line is just the number of :
+The input might look like this (the first line is just the number of test cases):

 ```
 3